HuyaneMatsu/facsimile/ui/README.md

 5. Assign the model to the **Avatar** field.

-#### Post words
+### Post words

 At this point you are basically done, if you have the tracker setup, just click on the play button in the unity editor.

-By learning more about unity, you can customize many things, like inserting something behind you & such.
+By learning more about unity, you can customize many things, like inserting something behind you, creating an application from the project & many more!

-#### Configuration
+### Configuration

 At unity editor the Model control provides you with various settings.